-The Boost S is Babolat Boost’s heaviest racquet, weighing 10.4 ounces, which is also one of the heaviest beginner rackets on our list.
-Despite its weight, it still gives beginners plenty of control and maneuverability compared to Babolat’s Drive and Aero.
+The Boost S is Babolat Boost’s heaviest racquet, weighing 10.4 ounces, which is also one of the heaviest beginner racquets on our list.
+Despite its weight, it still gives beginners more control and maneuverability compared to Babolat’s Drive and Aero.

 The racquet sports a 102 square inch head, making it a suitable option for a beginner.
 It delivers power, precision, and spin to your shots.

-Due to its weight, head size, and frame, the design makes it a suitable racket for beginner to intermediate players.
+Due to its weight, head size, and frame, the design makes it a suitable racquet for beginner to intermediate players.

 The beginner racquet comes with an aerodynamic beam design with a 16×19 string pattern.
-It produces excellent spin while giving you a forgiving feel for a beginner racket in the game.
+It produces excellent spin while giving you a forgiving feel for a beginner racquet in the game.

 Weighing only at 9 ounces, the Wilson Recreational is a lightweight racquet designed for beginners.
 It delivers an oversized head at 110 square inches, which is marginally larger than the Boost S.

 The length is 27.5 inches, which gives a newbie more power in their shots while forgiving.
-Wilson Adult delivers a good weight for swinging, giving you a nice feel in every swing due to its head-heavy balance.
+This Wilson racquet delivers a good weight for swinging, giving you a nice feel in every swing due to its head-heavy balance.